CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

-We then use these merged region masks to calculate the semantic matrix $E \in \mathbb{R} ^ {N \times N}$ where $E_{i,j} = 1$ denotes that $i$th patch and $j$th patch have similar semantics.
-Notably, patches belonging to $m_0$ cannot be regarded as semantically similar.
-However, they cannot be completely ignored due to their potentially large area.
-To tackle this issue, we define patches with a similarity greater than the average of the similarity matrix as semantically similar:
+We then use these merged region masks to calculate the interaction matrix $E \in \mathbb{R} ^ {N \times N}$ where $E_{i,j} = 1$ means that the $i$th patch can attend to the $j$th patch.
+For patches in unsegmented regions, we set the average value of the similarity matrix as a threshold, allowing only patches with similarity values exceeding this threshold to interact:

-Notice that \cref{semantic-matrix} employs the broadcasting mechanism.
-Finally, we confine the scope of patch interactions by ignoring the attention scores between patches that do not have similar semantics:
+where \cref{semantic-matrix} employs the broadcasting mechanism, and $\otimes$ denotes outer product.
+Finally, we restrict the scope of patch interactions by applying the masked softmax, where $E$ represents the mask. \cref{attn} is changed as follows: